Content Marketing Writer

 In the run-up to IPO, coupling revenue growth numbers with this kind of deeper look into capital efficiency is crucial to valuation.
-A company growing 50% per year with a 4x LTV:CAC ratio is a much better investment than a company growing 75% with a 1.5x LTV:CAC ratio.
+A company growing 50% yoy with a 4x LTV:CAC ratio is a much better investment than a company growing 75% with a 1.5x LTV:CAC ratio.

 Other Factors That Play a Role in SaaS Valuation

-If you had to sum up the factors that make up a SaaS valuation, it would be hard to argue with revenue growth, revenue retention, and profitability as the driving forces.
+If you had to sum up the factors that make up a SaaS valuation, it would be hard to argue with revenue growth, revenue retention, and profit margin as the driving forces.